tomtomcarter/algoliasearch-and-monitor-client-csharp/README.md

 You can use the Algolia c# Search API Client library.
 A new MonitoringClient class has been added.
 To use the library in a project, you can clone the GitHub repo and build the `Algolia.Search` project located in the ~/src folder.
-Alternatively you can find in the ~/dist folder of the GitHub repo a buit version of the libraries if you don't want to bother building the solution.
+Alternatively you can find in the ~/dist folder of the GitHub repo a built version of the libraries if you don't want to bother building the solution.
 Simply reference this Algolia.Search.dll  into you project.

 You may use it as per sample below.